Robustly Learning Regions of Attraction from Fixed Data: Numerical Results

-We assume that we know a ROA $\mathcal{X}_s=[-0.1,0.1]^2$.
-A dataset with only 200 samples within $[-1,1]^2\subset\mathbb{R}^2$ is used to learn the underlying Lyapunov function: the positions $\{x_i\}$ and speeds $\{f(x_i)\}$ of these samples are plotted in Figure~\ref{fig:vis_sample}, from which we can observe that this dataset is relatively sparse in $[-1,1]^2$.
-Judging by the speed sample, the dynamic system seem stable within the box $[-0.4,0.4]^2$, while stability within the region $[-1,1]^2\setminus [-0.4,0.4]^2$ is unclear because of the speed samples in the lower right corner in Figure~\ref{fig:vis_sample}.
-Hence, we ran sequential space partition scheme (Algorithm~\ref{alg:learn_seq}).
-In particular, we first use Algorithm~\ref{alg:learn_Lya} in the region $[-0.4,0.4]^2$ with $\mathcal{X}_s=[-0.1,0.1]^2$.
-After we justify that $[-0.4,0.4]^2$ is a positively invariant subset of the ROA, then we further apply Algorithm~\ref{alg:learn_Lya_noX} to $[-1,1]^2$ with $\mathcal{X}_s=[-0.4,0.4]^2$.
+We assume that we know an RoA prior $\bfA=[-0.1,0.1]^2$.
+A dataset with only 200 samples within $[-1,1]^2\subset\mathbb{R}^2$ is used to learn the underlying LF: the positions $\{\vx_i\}$ and speeds $\{\vf_i\}$ of these samples are plotted in Figure~\ref{fig:vis_sample}, from which we can observe that this dataset is relatively sparse in $[-1,1]^2$.
+Judging by the speed sample, the dynamic system seems stable within the box $[-0.4,0.4]^2$, while stability within the region $[-1,1]^2\setminus [-0.4,0.4]^2$ is unclear because of the speed samples in the lower right corner in Figure~\ref{fig:vis_sample}.
+Hence, we ran sequential space partition scheme (Algorithm~\ref{alg:learn_seq_noX}).
+In particular, we first use Algorithm~\ref{alg:learn_Lya} in the region $[-0.4,0.4]^2$ with $\bfA=[-0.1,0.1]^2$.
+After we justify that $[-0.4,0.4]^2$ is a positively invariant subset of the RoA, then we further apply Algorithm~\ref{alg:learn_Lya_noX} to $[-1,1]^2$ with $\bfA=[-0.4,0.4]^2$.
 In both sub-problems, the negativity tolerances $\epsilon$ are set to $10^{-3}$ and the tessellation are both randomly generated by Delaunay triangulation~\cite{delaunay1934sphere}.

-The learnt Lyapunov function in $[-0.4,0.4]^2$ is shown in Figure~\ref{fig:lya1}, while the ROA we finally end up with is shown in Figure~\ref{fig:eval}.
-Moreover, the Lyapunov function learnt from Algorithm~\ref{alg:learn_Lya_noX} in $\mathcal{X}_s=[-1,1]^2\setminus [-0.4,0.4]^2$ is shown in Figure~\ref{fig:lya2}.
-Figure~\ref{fig:eval} also shows the evaluation of $f(x)^\top\partial_{\rm Cl}L(x)$ with respect to the underlying dynamic system, whose maximal evaluation is $-1.525\times10^{-2} < 0$, as expected from a Lyapunov function.
-In accordance with our guess, the learnt ROA in Figure~\ref{fig:eval} cuts off the lower right corner, because this region does not seem to be stable.
+The learnt Lyapunov function in $[-0.4,0.4]^2$ is shown in Figure~\ref{fig:lya1}, while the RoA we finally end up with is shown in Figure~\ref{fig:eval}.
+Moreover, the LF learnt from Algorithm~\ref{alg:learn_Lya_noX} in $\bfA=[-1,1]^2\setminus [-0.4,0.4]^2$ is shown in Figure~\ref{fig:lya2}.
+Figure~\ref{fig:eval} also shows the evaluation of $\vf(x)^\top\vpartial_{\rm C}V(\vx)$ with respect to the underlying dynamic system, whose maximal evaluation is $-1.525\times10^{-2} < 0$, as expected from an LF.
+In accordance with our guess, the learnt RoA in Figure~\ref{fig:eval} cuts off the lower right corner, because this region does not seem to be stable.
 To see that, we simulate the underlying dynamic system by setting the initial states to points in our dataset.
 The simulated trajectories are plotted in Figure~\ref{fig:traj}; please note that these trajectories are not used in the learning scheme at all.